-- Review the concept and Mantra of Knowing and Owning your knowledge. - Return to Marine Mammal concept map on page xx of Science Notebook. - You have learned more about marine mammals today. - It is important to expand on your concept map with new things that you learn. - Today you will work with a partner to expand your concept maps together. - Concept Map Expansion - Explain to students they will have 10 minutes to work with a partner. - There are guiding questions on the board. - What new information do you want to add to this concept map about marine mammals? - What is something that is connected to this idea? - Is there anything else you think we should add to the concept map? - Instructor and Mentors will walk around to help and answer questions. - Goal is to add as much to your concept map as possible.
+- Review the concept and Mantra of Knowing and Owning your knowledge. - Return to Marine Mammal Concept Map in your Science Notebook. - o You have learned more about marine mammals today. - o It is important to expand on your concept map with new things that you learn. - o Today you will work with a partner to expand your concept maps together. - Concept Map Expansion - o Explain to students they will have 10 minutes to work with a partner. - There are guiding questions on the board. - What new information do you want to add to this concept map about marine mammals? - What is something that is connected to this idea? - Is there anything else you think we should add to the concept map? - o Instructor and Mentors will walk around to help and answer questions. - o Goal is to add as much to your concept map as possible.